Simone Gold: Psychodynamic Therapist, London, N2 London, N2

 About Me

-I have worked as a BACP-registered counsellor and therapist for 15 years and I feel passionately about the difference that good therapy can make to people’s lives.
-My work involves running a private practice based in East Finchley, working as part of the Counselling and Mental Health Team at a London University and teaching several highly subscribed counselling training courses and workshops in London.
-Through my previous careers I have a knowledge of the commercial world and of the world of academia.
+I have worked as a BACP-registered counsellor and therapist for 17 years and I feel passionately about the difference that good therapy can make to people’s lives.
+My work involves running a private practice based in Muswell Hill/East Finchley, working as part of the Counselling and Mental Health Team at a London University and teaching several highly subscribed counselling training courses and workshops in London.
+Through my previous careers I have a knowledge of the worlds of advertising, PR and publishing, and the world of education and academia.

 It may feel a daunting task trying to find a therapist that you feel will be the right one for you, who will fit well with you and can truly understand your difficulties and concerns.
 I advise people to remember that ‘one size does not fit all’ and that they have the right to take their time in deciding if they want to work with someone.